walter-a-jablonowski/sales-assistant-2/tasks.md

   - Diagr are a sep tool

 - [ ] maybe make a second (cooler) UI design (keep current for dev demo)

+- [?]
+Text output seems to be missing
+  - maybe cause of problems with small models

 ### Make solid